charlie-bloor/vf/README.md

 1. Versioning support
 1. Automated end-to-end acceptance tests
 1. Error handling for when we already have an artist/title (affects additions and updates).
+1. Commits are absolutely ad hoc!
+Normally, we'd a expect a bit more organization as each PR is completed.